marmelab/react-admin/docs/Inputs.md

 <TextInput source="zb_title" label="Title" />
 ```

-If you edit a record with a complex structure, you can use a path as the `source` parameter.
+**Tip**: If you edit a record with a complex structure, you can use a path as the `source` parameter.
 For instance, if the API returns the following 'book' record:

 ```js
 {